 It’s like I’m sandwiching the seasons with curd, somehow.
 I talked about falling in love with my easy pink grapefruit curd as the cool, sunny spring days gave way to summer.
 And now I’m clinging onto that feeling with this unique blood orange curd, as I cling to denial in a chilly, rainy fall taking a nosedive into true winter.

 This recipe is similar to my pink grapefruit curd, in that I use a little less butter and go scant on sugar so as to not overpower the more delicate citrus flavor of the blood orange.
 While a lemon or lime can really punch through, I find that orange, grapefruit, and blood orange are a little more subtle and need a lighter hand.

 I ended up using 2 blood oranges…just the zest of one but most of the juice of both (about 1/3 cup total).
 A little bit of extra lemon juice can help brighten just a bit, and a tiny pinch of salt just brings everything into balance.

 The natural color of this curd will be a duller dark pink, possibly closer to a light brown.
 You can add a tiny bit of pink or red gel coloring if you want it to be a brighter pink, red, or orange…I didn’t here, but it would be super easy.

-Other citrus curds you’ll love:
+Other fruit curds you’ll love: